Tachycardia: Fast Heart Rate

 Treatment

-Your doctor should consider and treat the cause of your sinus tachycardia, rather than just treating the condition.
+Your health care professional should consider and treat the cause of your sinus tachycardia, rather than just treating the condition.
 Simply slowing the heart rate could cause more harm if your rapid heartbeat is a symptom of a more serious or long-term problem.

 Ventricular Tachycardia